Created in the UK

-By law, when a piece of jewellery is sold in the UK, it must be hallmarked to confirm the purity of the precious metal.
-However, this mark confirms where it was made.
+By law, when a piece of jewellery composed of precious metal is sold in the UK, it must be hallmarked to confirm the purity of the metal.
+However, this newly introduced mark confirms where it was made.
+A testament to its provenance.

 The abrupt appearance and rapid spread of COVID-19 has left many businesses formerly dependent upon production from abroad exposed and vulnerable.
 It is entirely natural that they now review and possibly alter their supply chains.
 This is also an opportunity to showcase some of the many talented craftspeople based in Britain.